evnik/XcodeRN/Xcode12.5RC.md

 *   Preprocess and Assemble single-file actions now work correctly when analyze-while-building is enabled, and no longer display an empty property list in the source editor.
 (70811963)

-*   Builds with Parallelize Build disabled no longer hit a new dependency cycle if a hosted test target with a defined `TEST_HOST` build setting depends on targets other than the one that produces the host bundle.
+*   Fixed a dependency cycle involving hosted test targets when Parallelize Build is disabled.
+Xcode no longer creates a cycle when the test target depends on another target in addition to the hosting target.
 (73210420)

+*   The build system no longer emits a “duplicate tasks” error when both an app and a test target link with the same XCFramework.
+(74362639) (FB9005738)

 ### Code Completion